ctharve/sgd/README.md

 ## Stochastic Gradient Descent
 This implementation is for predicting click through rates given an advertisement, it's atributes, and some user information.
-The union of words across all advertisements are treated as a bag of words (BOW).
+The union of words across all advertisements is treated as a bag of words (BOW).
 This results in a feature space with dimension on the order of the number of unique words across all ads, roughly ~150k.
-If the large feature space results in a model that is over-fit, it could diminish our ability to predict click-through with new data.
+If the large feature space results in a model that is over-fit, it will diminish our ability to predict click-through with new data.
 Further, the feature vector for each observation will be large and sparse, so it would be a computational benefit to reduce it's dimension.

 After implementing gradient descent to train a logisitc regression model, we will also implement L2 regularization with lazy